plawhatre/Inventory-Space-Optimization-Problem/README.md

 | fan |   11   |  0.5  |

 The goal is to select items from this inventory and load it into a transport.
 This puts a space constraint on selection.
-However, the untimate objective is to maximize the profit.
+However, the ultimate objective is to maximize the profit.

-In this repository, Genetic Algorithm is employed to solve this optimization problem.
+In this repository, Greedy and Genetic Algorithm are employed to solve this optimization problem.